Find keywords, files and moments across your entire Trint back catalog with global search

 You can access global search from anywhere in the Trint web app by using the search bar in the top right-hand corner of your browser.
 You can also use the keyboard shortcut – CTRL + /.

-Type in the words or phrase you want to search and Trint will bring up results from across your Trint files (not just the page you’re on).
+Type in the words or phrase you want to search and Trint will bring up results from across your Trint library (not just the page you’re on).
 This includes:

 Shared with Me

 To search for a specific phrase or set of words, you can use the “ symbol.
 For example, if you wanted to find results for The New Company but not entries of include just one of those words, you would write “The New Company”.

 To remove a word from the search results, you can use the – symbol.
 For example, if you would like to search for hello but exclude the name Matt, you would write Hello -Boris.

 To find all words containing a part of a word or certain letters, you can use an asterisk *.
 For example, searching synth* would come up with results including synth, synthesize, synthesis, etc.